mrchantey/forky/docs/src/gamai/index.md

 # Gamai

-Gamai is a flexible task switching library suitable for game AI, robotics & other performance-critical environments.
+Gamai is an ECS task switching library suitable for game AI, robotics & other performance-critical environments.
 The primitives it provies can be used for multiple decision-making paradigms like Behaviour Trees, Utility AI and Goal Oriented Action Planning (GOAP).
 The ECS implementation uses opportunistic parallelism, ensuring trees are processed as quickly as possible.

 **With Bevy**